fbpx

 Clifton Strengths: Developer, Achiever, Learner, Empathy, Relator

 Mae advocates for equitable education outcomes by managing Alabama Possible’s data and research initiatives.
 Prior to joining the team, Mae received her master’s degree in Sociology of Education while serving on the Advisory Board at Teens Take Charge, a student-led movement working to ensure student voices are prioritized in educational policy decisions.
 She has held positions in advocacy, research, and policy roles seeking to address disparities in education and health outcomes across the South.
 She is interested in the way activism and community voice intersect with research and public policy.
-In her free time, Mae enjoys running trails with her wife and two dogs.
+In her free time, Mae enjoys walking trails with her wife, son, and two dogs.

-Strategy Director for Postsecondary Access
+Strategy Director for Postsecondary Success